-Common stock dividends during 2011 aggregated \$3.50 per share, including a special common stock dividend of \$0.20 per share paid in December.
-Common stock dividends during 2010 aggregated \$2.60.
-All 2011 and 2010 dividends were paid entirely in cash.
-On February 3, 2012, our Board of Directors approved a cash dividend of \$0.95 per share of common stock for the first quarter of 2012 payable on February 29, 2012 to stockholders of record on February 15, 2012.
+Distributions during 2011 aggregated \$3.50 per unit, including a special distribution of \$0.20 per unit paid in December.
+Distributions during 2010 aggregated \$2.60 per unit.
+All 2011 and 2010 distributions were paid entirely in cash.
+On February 3, 2012, Simon Property's Board of Directors approved a quarterly common stock dividend for the first quarter of 2012 of \$0.95 per share.
+The distribution rate on our units is equal to the dividend rate on Simon Property's common stock.